Djokovic crushes Pouille in Tokyo

 Pouille could win only two of the first 14 points of the match, losing the opening set in just over 20 minutes.

-Djokovic – playing his first tournament since retiring in the US Open fourth round due to a shoulder injury – was flawless and Pouille had no answers as the Serbian rolled out to a 4-0 lead in the second set.
+Djokovic, who is playing his first tournament since retiring in the US Open fourth round because of a shoulder injury, was flawless and Pouille had no answers as the Serbian rolled out to a 4-0 lead in the second set.

 After his third straight-sets win of the week, Djokovic will face either David Goffin or Hyeon Chung in the semi-finals.